YoshuaNava/librealsense/doc/leggedrobotics/additional_instructions.md

     catkin build librealsense2

 ## Patching of UVC kernel module
+Running RealSense Depth Cameras on Linux requires patching and inserting modified kernel drivers, specially when it comes to devices with the latest firmware versions (> v5.09.02).

+Furthermore, applying the kernel is essential to have access to the following features:
+* More accurate timestamping.
+* Enabling hardware synchronization.
+* Fetching frame metadata.
+* Improved depth frame alignment.
+* Fetching motion module data (applicable to IMU-enabled devices, such as the T265).

 In order to patch the Linux UVC kernel module, the steps outlined below must be followed in order:
 1. Navigate to *librealsense* root directory to run the following scripts.<br />
     Unplug any connected Intel RealSense camera.<br />